jdeferio/healthdbModels/README.md

 __What is it?__

-healthdbModels is a python package to outline a database structure to house clinical data of any type.
+healthdbModels is a python package which defines a database structure to house clinical data of any type.
 This database schema is constructed using [SQLAlchemy](https://www.sqlalchemy.org) and can be modified to suit any business needs.
+For instance, if your institution uses the [SNOMED-CT](https://www.snomed.org/snomed-ct/five-step-briefing) terminology, the `Encounter`, `Procedure`, `Condition` (Diagnoses), and `Medication` tables could be specificed accordingly.
+Simply apply, adjust, or remove the string length restriction for `code` in each corresponding table, and update `term` to the appropriate terminology enum.
+A list of terminology standards can be found at the following [HIMSS](https://www.himss.org/terminology-standards) page.

+Additional tables could be created to house unique terminology definitions, which could reduce the requisite size of each associated table and improve performance.
+Simply add another class coresponding to your desired terminology (_see_: `healthdb.SNOMED`, `healthdb.RXNORM`), and join on the appropriate `term` and `code` fields.

 <br />